err1nn/final-project-ketchup-wants-h1b/Proposal.md

 ### Sketches and Data Analysis

 #### Data Processing
-- Do you have to do substantial data cleanup?
-What quantities do you plan to derive from your data?
-How will data processing be implemented?
-Show some screenshots of your data to demonstrate you have explored it.
+We will provide visualizations and the prediction application using the following two datasets.

-##### H1B employer data
+##### H-1B employer data
-We selected the data from 2019 to 2021 and combine three datasets into one.
-We only keep columns like Employer, State, City, ZIP.
-Also, we sum Initial Approval and Continuing Approval into Approval, Initial Denial and Continuing Deinal into Denial.
+We collected the annaul data from 2019 to 2021 and combined three datasets into one.
+We only kept columns including Employer, State, City, ZIP Code.
+We will also sum Initial Approval and Continuing Approval into Total Approval, Initial Denial and Continuing Deinal into Total Denial, to provide the complete data throughout the three years.

+We plan to use this data to generate a choropleth map that shows the aggregate summary of total approved and denied H-1B applications from the spatial view.

 ##### LCA data
-We selected data from 2019 to 2021 and combined three datasets together.
-First of all, we filter the data by visa type and only keep H1B visa applications.
-Second, we remove the columns which cannot provide us useful information for visualization or building a prediction model. ([Inital data columns](https://www.dol.gov/sites/dolgov/files/ETA/oflc/pdfs/PERM_Record_Layout_FY2020.pdf)) We only keep 13 columns for our model training process:
+We collected annual data from 2019 to 2021 and combined three datasets into one.

+For data pre-processing, we first filtered the data by visa type and only kept H-1B visa applications.
+Second, we removed the columns that we are not using in the prediction model. ([Inital data columns](https://www.dol.gov/sites/dolgov/files/ETA/oflc/pdfs/PERM_Record_Layout_FY2020.pdf)) There are 13 columns in our final dataset, below are the short descriptions for each column.
+Finally, we removed all rows which include NA to have the complete data for model training.
+Our final data has 123,863 rows.
 - CASE_NUMBER
 - CASE_STATUS
 - RECEIVED_DATE